DBInstance

 Optional | object

-Contains the secret managed by RDS in Amazon Web Services Secrets Manager
+The secret managed by RDS in Amazon Web Services Secrets Manager for the

 For more information, see Password management with Amazon Web Services Secrets